LucaSforza/token/README.md

 ./deployToken.sh
 ```

-for deplying the token.
+For deploying the token.

-We didn't insert this in auction_controller beacuse this tool is only for controlling auctions.
+We didn't insert this in auction_controller because this tool is only for controlling auctions.

 ```bash
 ./deployNFT.sh